LiangliangNan/Easy3D/CONTRIBUTING.md

 __Please provide as much information as possible__.
 Unimportant information can be abbreviated or removed, but missing information can stall bug fixing, especially when your schedule doesn't align with that of the maintainer.

 __Please provide text as text, not as images__.
-This includes code, error messages and any other text.
+This includes code, error messages, and any other text.
 Text in images cannot be found by other users searching for the same problem and may have to be re-typed by maintainers when debugging.

 You don't need to manually indent your code or other text to quote it with GitHub Markdown; just surround it with triple backticks: